ruggeri/tech-notes/programming-languages/rust.md

     }

 Anything that implements `Display` also implements `ToString`.
 Presumably you can specialize as needed.
-This is called a "blanked implementation."
+This is called a "blanket implementation."

 As you can see, this is why we need to be able to have multiple `impl`